maherme/nucleo-f446re-scratch/README.md

 # NUCLEO-F446RE from Scratch
-This is an embedded project for nucleo-f446re board from scratch.
-This board is based on STM32F446RE microcontroller.
+This is an embedded project for [NUCLEO-F446RE](https://www.st.com/en/evaluation-tools/nucleo-f446re.html) board, based on [STM32F446RE](https://www.st.com/en/microcontrollers-microprocessors/stm32f446re.html) microcontroller.

 ## OpenOCD
 You can use OpenOCD (Open On-Chip Debugger) for programming or debugging this project.
 You can starting OpenOCD typing: